ddella/Debian11-K8s/Ubuntu-22-04-Docker-K8s.md

 kubeadm version --output=yaml
 ```

 >You'll get the following error message from **kubectl**: `The connection to the server localhost:8080 was refused - did you specify the right host or port?`.
-We haven't installed anything yet!
+We haven't installed anything yet.
+It's a normal problem 😂!

 Enable `kubectl` and `kubeadm` autocompletion for Bash:
 ```sh